China to start fingerprinting foreign visitors

-BEIJING (AP) — Millions of foreigners visiting China each year will now have their fingerprints collected.
+BEIJING (AP) — Millions of foreigners visiting China annually will have their fingerprints collected starting this week, China’s Ministry of Public Security announced Thursday.

-The country’s Ministry of Public Security said in a statement Thursday that it will begin taking visitors’ fingerprints as they enter and exit the country.
 The requirement will apply to most people between the ages of 14 and 70.
+Foreigners holding a diplomatic passport or coming from countries that have reciprocal agreements with China will be exempted, the ministry said.

-The policy will go into effect starting in Shenzhen, the southern Chinese city bordering Hong Kong.
+Fingerprint logging will start Friday in Shenzhen, the southern Chinese city bordering Hong Kong, before being gradually implemented elsewhere.

-Chinese authorities counted more than 76 million entries and exits by foreigners last year.
-The visitors were primarily from South Korea, Japan, the United States and Russia.
+Chinese authorities counted more than 76 million entries and exits last year from foreigners, primarily from South Korea, Japan, the United States and Russia.

 Most Read Stories